Architectures and operating systems

 Explores the operational structure of a system and the software which abstracts a system’s hardware and presents a precise, well-defined interface to higher levels of software/applications.
 Encompassing hardware and software aspects of computing systems, this research area aims to ensure, for example, correct resource management and efficient execution, and typically explores: process, file and storage management, security, and fault tolerance; parallel, heterogeneous and/or reconfigurable architectures; virtualisation, novel approaches to High Performance Computing (HPC), and distributed and/or autonomous systems.

 This research area is important for the creation of safe, secure, scalable, robust and reliable systems.
 The UK currently has the capacity and expertise to make transformational contributions, particularly in relation to parallel and distributed architectures, heterogeneous systems and autonomous systems.
-Recognising this, we aim to maintain the size of this area as a proportion of the EPSRC portfolio.
-Over the last Delivery Plan, it grew as a proportion of that portfolio.

 By the end of the current Delivery Plan, we aim to have: